mratsim/weave/README.md

 Weave provides a simple API based on spawn/sync which works like async/await for IO-based futures.

-The traditional parallel recursive fibonacci would be written like this:
+The traditional parallel recursive Fibonacci would be written like this:
 ```Nim
 import weave